-Section 12.
-Establishment of prospective date of July 1, 2024, for the Code repeals, amendments, and new provisions contained in this ordinance to become effective.
-The Code repeals, amendments, and new provisions contained in this ordinance shall not become effective until February July 1, 2024.
+Section 9.
+Establishing a prospective date of February 1, 2024, for the Code repeals, amendments, and new provisions contained in this ordinance to become effective.
+The Code repeals, amendments, and new provisions contained in this ordinance shall not become effective until February 1, 2024.

-Section 10.
-Directing 13.
-Directive to the Procurement to amend the Procurement Operating Manual consistent with this ordinance prior to Januaryon or before June 1, 2024. of Procurement ("Chief") shall amend the Procurement Operating Manual (as defined in Chapter 126, Ordinance Code) consistent with this ordinance on or before January June 1, 2024.
+Procurement Operating Manual consistent with this ordinance prior to January 1, 2024.
+The Chief of Procurement shall amend the Procurement Operating Manual (as defined in Chapter 126, Ordinance Code) consistent with this ordinance on or before January 1, 2024.
 The Mayor shall approve the amended Procurement Operating Manual required under this Section.
 The Chief of Procurement shall promptly file a copy of the amended Procurement Operating Manual with the Council Secretary, the Council Auditor, and the Inspector General.
-The Chief of Procurement to allow the Council Auditor and Inspector General to provide comments to the Chief regarding the amended Procurement Operating Manual.
-The Chief shall review and consider any comments from the Council Auditor and Inspector General regarding the amended Procurement Operating Manual and may further amend the Procurement Operating Manual, as appropriate, based on such comments and consistent with this ordinance.
+The Chief of Procurement shall review and consider any comments from the Council Auditor and Inspector General regarding the amended Procurement Operating Manual and may further amend the Procurement Operating Manual, as appropriate, based on such comments and consistent with this ordinance.
 The Chief of Procurement shall promptly provide the Council Secretary, the Council Auditor, and the Inspector General with the final amended Procurement Operating Manual.
-The Procurement Operating Manual, as amended in accordance with this section, shall not become effective until FebruaryJuly 1, 2024.
-The Chief of Procurement mayshall develop and implement workshops and training materials to inform City agencies of the Code changes and the amended Procurement Operating Manual required pursuant toin this ordinance Section.
+The Procurement Operating Manual, as amended in accordance with this section, shall not become effective until February 1, 2024.
+The Chief of Procurement may develop and implement workshops and training materials to inform City agencies of the Code changes and amended Procurement Operating Manual required pursuant to this ordinance.

-Section 1114.
+Section 11.
 Oversight.
 The Procurement Division, Finance and Administration Department, shall have oversight over this ordinance except for the code amendments pertaining to Chapter 118, Part 6 and Chapter 21, Part 4, Ordinance Code.

-Section 1215.
+Section 12.
 Codification Instructions.
 The Codifier and the Office of General Counsel are authorized to make all chapter and division "tables of contents" consistent with the changes set forth herein.
 Such editorial changes and any others necessary to make the Ordinance Code consistent with the intent of this legislation are approved and directed herein, and changes to the Ordinance Code shall be made forthwith and when inconsistencies are discovered.

-Section 1316.
+Section 13.
 Effective Date.
 This ordinance shall become effective upon signature by the Mayor or upon becoming effective without the Mayor's signature.